stalwartlabs/.github/profile/README.md

 Sponsorship
 ---

-All mail server components and libraries released so far have been written by a single person without any external funding, so if you like the project please consider [becoming a sponsor](https://github.com/sponsors/stalwartlabs).
+All components and libraries released so far have been written without any external funding.
+If you find the project useful you can help by [becoming a sponsor](https://github.com/sponsors/stalwartlabs).
 Thank you!